East Stroudsburg, Pennsylvania: Sports

-Pocono Snow is an American soccer team based in East Stroudsburg, Pennsylvania, United States.
+Pocono Snow was an American soccer team based in East Stroudsburg, Pennsylvania, United States.
 Founded in 2008, the team plays in National Premier Soccer League, a national amateur league at the fourth tier of the American Soccer Pyramid, in the Eastern Keystone Division.
 The team plays its home games at Eiler-Martin Stadium on the campus of East Stroudsburg University, where they have played since 2009.
 The team's colors are orange, blue, and white.
 East Stroudsburg University's 22 varsity teams compete in Division II of the NCAA as the East Stroudsburg University Warriors.

 Health system

 Lehigh Valley Hospital-Pocono is a member of the Lehigh Valley Health Network that manages five healthcare subsidiaries to collectively provide services to residents and visitors of Monroe County and surrounding counties in Pennsylvania and New Jersey.
 Pocono Medical Center began as General Hospital, and was founded in East Stroudsburg on Courtland Street in 1915; it became Lehigh Valley Hospital-Pocono in 2017.